 health and environmental risk perception, communication

-My areas of topical interest/expertise include energy development (i.e., unconventional oil and natural gas development via hydraulic fracturing - “fracking”); vaccine safety; and climate change, among others.
+Specific topics of interest/expertise include energy development (i.e., unconventional oil and natural gas development via hydraulic fracturing - “fracking”); vaccine safety; and climate change, among others.

 I have an inter-disciplinary background in communication, public health, and environmental policy, and I try to engage all of these fields in my scholarship.